 |~1.4438||~317L||X2CrNiMo18-15-4||Delivery from the stock, in stock|

-Chemical Composition and Characteristics
+Chemical composition and characteristics

-The sheet and tape of the alloy (1.4438) AISI 317L is applied:
+Sheet and strip from alloy (1.4438) AISI 317L is used:

 - In the food industry;

-- In machines of textile production;
+- In the machines of textile production;

 - In the pharmaceutical industry.